Final proof for sourdough

-I've foung that on an average loaf, like the ones below, as well as some rustic yeast breads, 40 minutes in a warm place is about optimum.
-Halfway through I start preheating the dish or stone and by the time the dough is ready to bake, it will only have risen a little - but the oven spring will do its magic then.
+If you are using a Dutch oven (a cast iron or ceramic casserole dish), my rule of thumb is 40 minutes.
+Halfway through I start preheating the dish in the oven and by the time the dough is ready to bake, it will only have risen a little - but the oven spring will do its magic then.